KeepSafe/dexcount-gradle-plugin/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Dexcount%20Gradle%20Plugin-brightgreen.svg?style=flat)](http://android-arsenal.com/details/1/1940)
 [![Join the chat at https://gitter.im/keepsafe/dexcount-gradle-plugin](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/keepsafe/dexcount-gradle-plugin?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A Gradle plugin to report the number of method references in your APK on every build.
+A Gradle plugin to report the number of method references in your APK or AAR on every build.

 This helps you keep tabs on the growth of your app, with an eye to staying under the 65,536 method-reference limit, and avoiding the headache of eliminating methods or enabling multidex.

-NOTE: `dexcount` does not currently support Android Studio 3's build tools.
-Experimental support is available in the snapshot version `0.7.0-SNAPSHOT`; if you are using the new build tools, please use this version and report any issues you encounter.

 ## Usage